zencart/documentation/content/dev/plugins/encapsulated_plugins/converting.md

 ### 1. Create the plugin's file hierarchy.

-As a general rule, this just means moving the files you currently have in the plugin's top level folder under a new folder with the name
+As a general rule, this just means moving the files you currently have in the plugin's top level folder under a new folder with the name `Plugin Name/Version`.
-<i>Plugin Name/Version</i>.

 For example, the [Mod List](https://www.zen-cart.com/downloads.php?do=file&id=2039) files, prior to conversion, were: